B0nBons/B0nbons.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: B0nbons
+title: बानी संधू

 # Name pronunciation (optional)
-name_pronunciation: ''
+name_pronunciation: 'Baani Sandhu'

 # Full name (for SEO)
 first_name: Baani
 last_name: Sandhu

 # Status emoji
-status:
+status: With a cup of java at hand..
   icon: ☕️

 # Is this the primary user of the site?